Introduction

 Conclusion:

-In conclusion, the future of measured surveys is set to be exciting and innovative.
+In conclusion, the future of measured building surveys is set to be exciting and innovative.
 Advances in technology are making it possible to achieve even greater levels of accuracy, automate many of the tasks involved in surveying, and integrate survey data with BIM models.
 Virtual reality and mobile mapping are also set to have a significant impact on the industry in the coming years.
 By embracing these new technologies, measured survey companies will be well-positioned to provide their clients with even more accurate and detailed information about their buildings and sites.

 Our Current method of Data Capture: